 See What You’re Hearing

 The goniometer or “phase scope” quickly conveys global trends and troubles, letting you gauge frequency response and phase shift, with an additional visual out–of–phase warning built in.
 Plus, an optional autogain feature insures that you’ll see an understandable display with a wide range of input amplitudes.

 Visualization has long been part of music on a computer, and MAATgo’s options are easy to like.
 Unlike an oscilloscope which takes up room in your equipment rack, MAATgo has a notable absence of knobs.
-Control over gain, focus, “phosphor” color, drawing style and persistence are all there in the preferences, and everything can be saved as a personal preset.
+Control over gain, focus, “phosphor” color, drawing style and persistence are all there in the prefs, and your preferences can be saved as a personal preset.